Hurricane Delta makes landfall in Louisiana, weakens to Catergory 1 storm

 LIVE UPDATES: HURRICANE DELTA SET TO MAKE LANDFALL, 'LIFE-THREATENING' STORM SURGE EXPECTED

 Significant flash, urban and small stream flooding is possible for extreme east Texas, Louisiana, southern Arkansas and western Mississippi.
-Water levels were rising in parts of the Louisiana coast and are expected to continue through Friday night.

 Rainfall storm totals between 5 and 10 inches will spread into the Lower Mississippi River and Tennessee River Valleys through Saturday.